ChrisT-CC/infridge/README.md

 - I want an easy to use app to avoid frustration
 - I want information on each step to understand what to do
-- I want be able to choose one of may favorite recipe to to enjoy a meal
+- I want to be able to choose one of may favorite recipes to enjoy a meal
-- I want be able to choose recipes based on an ingredient I fancy to save time sorting through my favorite recipes list
+- I want to be able to choose recipes based on an ingredient I fancy to save time sorting through my favorite recipes list
 - I want be able to add or remove ingredients so that I have an up to date in fridge ingredients list

 [Back to top](#Table-of-contents)